William H. Fish

+Biography

-Born in Macon, Georgia, to politician and judge George Washington Fish and Martha E. Hansell, Fish attended the schools of Oglethorpe, Georgia, and received his A.B. from the University of Georgia at Athens in 1869, thereafter attending the University of Virginia School of Law until 1871, when the death of his father compelled his return to Georgia.
-He read law to gain admission to the bar, and in 1877 was appointed to a seat on the County Court of Macon County, Georgia, where he remained until 1891, when he was elevated to a seat on the Georgia Western Circuit.
+Born in Macon, Georgia, to politician and judge George Washington Fish and Martha E. Hansell, Fish attended the schools of Oglethorpe, Georgia, and received his A.B. from the University of Georgia at Athens in 1869.
+Thereafter he attended the University of Virginia School of Law until 1871, when the death of his father compelled his return to Georgia.

+He read law to gain admission to the bar, and in 1877 was appointed to a seat on the County Court of Macon County, Georgia.
+He remained there until 1891, when he was elevated to a seat on the Georgia Western Circuit.
 In November 1896, he was elected to one of three new seats created on the state supreme court by an amendment to the state constitution passed the previous month.
+Fish was elected to the court as a Democrat, along with Samuel Lumpkin, Andrew J. Cobb, and William A. Little, all elected "practically without opposition".
 In 1903, Fish was made Presiding Justice of the second division of the Supreme Court, and following the death of Chief Justice Simmons in 1905, Governor Joseph M. Terrell appointed Fish to the position of chief justice.
 Fish was then reelected to that office without opposition.
 Following his retirement from the court in 1923, Fish served as dean emeritus of the Mercer University School of Law until his death.

 On January 11, 1876, Fish married Mary P. Hines, with whom he had one daughter.
 Fish was stricken with pneumonia while teaching at Mercer, and died at the age of 77.